mitya57/infseq/README.rst

 unless they are really used, and the word “cached” means that every value will be calculated no more than once.

+Sequences can contain items of any type — such as numbers, strings or even other sequences.

 Using this module is pretty straightforward — everything just works.
 Here are some usage examples: